Kyle Murphy (American football, born 1998)

 Kyle Murphy (born May 18, 1998) is an American football offensive tackle.
-Murphy played college football at Rhode Island and was signed by the New York Giants as an undrafted free agent following the 2020 NFL Draft.
+Murphy played college football at Rhode Island and was signed by the New York Giants as an undrafted free agent following the 2020 NFL draft.

-Early life and high school career
+Early life

 Murphy was born on May 18, 1998, in Attleboro, Massachusetts, and attended Attleboro High School there.
 He lettered in football and basketball, and was team captain in both sports as a senior.
 He was named the team's Lineman of the Year and earned Sun Chronicle All-Star honors.

 College career

-2016

 Murphy committed to University of Rhode Island, and as a true freshman in 2016 appeared in ten games.
 He made three starts at left guard and also was a special teams performer.
 He made his debut against Kansas on September 3.
 Against Elon on November 12, Murphy started and helped block Rhode Island to a season-high 226 rushing yards.

-2017

 As a sophomore in 2017, Murphy was a starter in all 11 games, five at right tackle and six at left guard.
 He also played center several times due to injuries to Dwayne Scott.
 Murphy blocked for quarterback JaJuan Lawson, who completed .597 percent of his passes, a mark which was the fourth-best for a single year in team history.
 He also helped the team to 101.2 rushing yards per-game.

-2018

 In 2018, as a junior, Murphy started every game, ten at left tackle and one at center, earning first-team all-conference honors and New England Football Writer's Association All-New England honors.
 He helped them average 121.6 rushing yards per game.

-2019

 In 2019, his senior season, Murphy was named team captain and was the starting left tackle in 11 games.
 With his help, Rhode Island allowed only 2.17 sacks per game, despite leading the conference in pass attempts per game with 42.
 After blocking for 3,500 passing yards and 1,000 rushing, Murphy was named first-team All-Colonial Athletic Association and second-team All-America by Associated Press.
 After the season ended, he was invited to the 2020 NFLPA Collegiate Bowl.